 Literature: Good literature is my passion!
 I'm sure this also infects my son as well, as I love reading to him.
 Currently we're reading Story of the World by S Bauer.
 Stories enhance the imagination, which is lacking in autism.

 Theatre: We love all the plays at Spare Parts Puppet Theatre: they are amazing quality production.
-Our favorite so far is The Arrivaland its coming again in November.
-See my previous post about The Arrival here
+Our favorite so far is The Arrival

 Time: I recently realised that my son has no ability to perceive "time".
 I've just started on trying to teach him visually, ie by drawing a plan of the day divided up into hours.